By dentist Dr. Richard Mitchell

 Denture prices can be shocking if you've never had reason to look at them before.
+They are much more expensive than most people imagine.

 The other day, a patient was telling me about his hearing aids.
 They are very small, and fit right inside his ears.
 I hadn't even noticed them.